 Results: Since 2016 the department has added three new faculty members, one in the Extension Title Series (tenured), one in the Regular Title Series (tenured), and one Lecturer.
-The new Lecturer and Extension faculty members were reported previously.
-The new faculty member in the Regular Title Series was, until July 1, 2018, the Associate Dean for Research in the College of Agriculture, Food and Environment.
+The new faculty member in the Regular Title Series was, until July 1, 2018, the Associate Dean for Research in the College of Agriculture.
+Food and Environment.
 He stepped down from that position and joined the faculty of his home department, Plant Pathology.
 Meanwhile, that new faculty member has taken on considerable responsibilities with respect to administration of the Plant Pathology graduate programs as the Director of Graduate Studies (DGS), and is also developing new undergraduate and graduate courses.
 Analysis of results and reflection: The new, tenured faculty member in the Regular Title Series will require time, space and resources to gear up a laboratory or field research program.
 Currently space and funds are at a premium within the department.
 Nevertheless, by taking on DGS and some other responsibilities from other faculty members, he is facilitating their research progress.
 This is especially so for the former DGS, who now has a \$1.25 million competitive research award from a USDA/NSF joint program.
-Ongoing improvements: Recurring funds for the two new tenured faculty members have not yet been established, and this issue needs to be addressed.
-Furthermore, the department expects the new faculty member to develop a research program.
-Additionally, the department still considers it a priority to recruit an additional faculty member to broaden its research and instructional base, if funds can be identified for the purpose.